TenjinInc/dirt/README.md

 Make best practices easy.
 Come play in the Dirt.

 ##Why Dirt
-The good design means the correct use is the easiest.
+Good design is when the easiest usage and the correct usage are one in the same.

 Best practices, however, are often an extra effort; many require configuration every time you start a new project.
 Newbies are too busy learning to put in that effort and that quickly develops into bad habits.